felixendres/rgbdslam_v2/README.md

 This walkthrough is taken from the hydro version and adapted.
 It is hardly tested, so look out for problems.
-Assuming you have installed ROS indigo on Ubuntu, issue the following commands in a terminal (or copy-paste the whole sequence at once)
+Assuming you have installed ROS indigo on Ubuntu, issue the following commands in a terminal (copy-paste will work except for the building of opencv from source)

 	#Prepare Workspace
 	source /opt/ros/indigo/setup.bash